Queensland Road Danger Map Roche Legal

 Crashes on Steve Irwin Way

-9 crash black spots along Steve Irwin Way in the Sunshine Coast Region area over the last 10 years, ranked by the number of people injured.
+8 crash black spots along Steve Irwin Way in the Sunshine Coast Region area over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.

 64